Igor2502/my-own-sql-builder/README.md

  - ✔️ Limit the number of results given a value;
  - ✔️ Filter the results given a condition;
- - ✔️ Sort the results given a field name;
+ - ❌ Sort the results given a field name (considering string, number and date types);
  - ✔️ Return only selected fields;
  - ✔️ Reaches **100% code coverage**